Dragonado/Hangman-ASCII/README.md

 # Hangman-ASCII
-The classical Hangman implemented in python3 from scratch
+The classical Hangman implemented in python3 from scratch.
+The hangman is displayed using ASCII art.

 Words.txt contains the English words that are used for the game.